Page created on June 6, 2021. Last updated on January 10, 2022 at 18:33

 Human papillomavirus is a DNA virus which is closely related to cervical, vaginal, and vulvar cancer, as well as their precursors.
 It’s the most common sexually transmitted infection.

 There are hundreds of serotypes of HPV, not all of which cause cancer.
-Those which do are called “high-risk”, which includes, 16, 18, 31, 33, 45, and many more.
-Notably, types 6 and 11 are low-risk and rather cause genital warts.
+Those which do are called “high-risk”, which includes, 16, 18, 31, 33, 45, 52, and 58, which account for over 90% of cases, as well as other types.
+However, HPV 16 and 18 account for 2/3 of cases and are therefore the highest risk.
+(Types 6 and 11 are low-risk and rather cause genital warts).

 Risk factors for HPV infection